 - Registered Dental Hygienist

-To be eligible to apply, the participant must:
+To be eligible to apply, the applicant must:

-- Submit documentation of eligible outstanding educational debt (does not include Parent Plus Loans, loans with a cosigner, or loans not in your name).
+- Submit documentation of eligible outstanding educational debt (does not include, loans with a cosigner, or loans not in their name).

 - Provide primary care and not specialty care.

 - Be employed at an eligible site.
-Stand-alone urgent care/walk in clinics, specialty care or placement agencies are not considered eligible sites.
-Provider must be a permanent employee of the site.
+Stand-alone urgent care/walk in clinics, specialty care, or placement agencies are not considered eligible sites.
+The applicant must be a permanent employee of the site.

 - Sign a contract to serve for a minimum of two years or pay funds back with penalty (see Guidelines and Terms of Agreement for details).

 Participants must provide full-time service for a minimum of two years and additional service year-for-year for contract extension renewals.
-Participant must:
+The applicant must:

 - Submit the required Quarterly Service Verification Form and supporting payment history to show funds are being applied to eligible loans.